wveducation/student-progress-explorer/src/results/6mathgsp.md

 ---
-title: "Grade Grade 6 / Math / Geometry and Statistics and Probability"
+title: "Grade 6 / Math / Geometry and Statistics and Probability"
 subject: "math"
 grade: "6"
 area: "gsp"
 next_steps:
-  - instructions: "With your student, look at the price and the net weight of boxes of cereal.
-Decide which cereal costs the least per ounce.
-Find the temperatures of 5 cities (some negative) to analyze on a number line, and examine absolute value as a distance. "
+  - instructions: "With your student, draw triangles and quadrilaterals and discuss how to find their areas.
+Create a data set and discuss how to find the data’s mean and median and the differences between them."
-  - instructions: "With your student, discuss why you would rewrite expressions in different forms; for example, to visualize percentage increases. "
+  - instructions: "With your student, sketch nets made of rectangles and triangles to represent household objects and estimate their surface areas.
+Discuss statistical questions your student could ask classmates."
-  - instructions: "With your student, solve multi-step problems with three-dimensional figures; for example, the volume of a cylinder given its height and surface area. "
+  - instructions: "With your student, draw irregular polygons on graph paper.
+Discuss how to decompose the polygon into triangles to find the area.
+Create data sets for your student to display using box plots."
   - instructions: "With your student, solve multi-step problems using different mathematical models and discuss the advantages of each model. ∙With your student, discuss complex problems that were solved incorrectly.
 Develop explanations for better solution paths."
 ---